Skip to main content

 • Tavus records it and delivers a canvas.interaction event to your conversation webhook, once per interaction.

-Fetch a conversation’s full interaction history with your API key; see Interactions.
+Fetch a conversation’s full Canvas interaction history with your API key; see Canvas interactions.

 Hosted vs SDK